alexnita3/GalaxyRP/README.md

-# Zyk OpenJK Mod #
+# Galaxy RP Mod #

-This project is an OpenJK fork.
-Some years ago, I developed a mod called Zyk Mod.
-The code was ported from this older project into this one.
-This mod has an account system with admin commands, a RPG level system, quests, and more.
+This project is a fork of Zyk Mod, which is itself a fork of OpenJK.
+The aim is to improve on the work Zyk has done and move the project into a different direction: Player Roleplaying as opposed to an "RPG" game.
+This mod will be geared towards the RP community mainly.
+It will have features to prevent common occurences such as "spec-hiding", "Mary-sues" and more!
+It will also contain features that help player immersion.

 # OpenJK